Responding to TCFD Recommendations

 |

-Increasing resilience | FY2021 initiatives & results | |
+Increasing resilience | FY2022 initiatives & results | |

 ---|---|---|

-Closed resource loop | Examined introducing resource loop indicators to become underground resource free.
-Began sales of products that contain recycled materials and refurbished equipment. | |
+Closed resource loop | - Examined introducing resource loop indicators and targets to become underground resource free. | |

 Scenario Analysis of Climate-Related Risks and Opportunities